- 08 Aug 2024

 There are 2 effective and secure ways to erase the Nodegrid appliance’s system configuration:

-2. It is executed via built-in hardware feature of the SSD that allows to erase all sectors on the entire SSD flash unit.
+It is executed via a built-in hardware feature of the SSD that allows to erasing of all sectors on the entire SSD flash unit.

-3. Nodegrid Serial Console implements ATA secure erase via hdparm tool.
+Nodegrid Serial Console implements ATA secure erase via the hdparm tool.

-Sanitizing is the removal of sensitive data from a system or storage device with the intent That the data cannot be reconstructed by any Known technique.
-That for data residing on hard drives and solid-state drives (SSD), a method Known as ATA Secure Erase is the MOST effective.
+Sanitizing is the removal of sensitive data from a system or storage device with the intent That the data cannot be reconstructed by any known technique.
+For data residing on hard drives and solid-state drives (SSD), a method known as ATA Secure Erase is the MOST effective.

-Secure Erase is Recognized by the US National Institute for Standards and Technology (NIST), as an effective and secure way to meet legal requirements data sanitization attacks against up to laboratory level.
+Secure Erase is Recognized by the US National Institute for Standards and Technology (NIST), as an effective and secure way to meet legal requirements for data sanitization attacks up to laboratory level.”

 Source: http://www.kingston.com/us/community/articledetail?ArticleId=10

-1. By removing the mSATA card out of the NSC motherboard, and shred it;
+By removing the mSATA card from the NSC motherboard, and shredding it;

 Self-Encrypting Drive (SED)